-Early in 2016, Sarah performed in the Royal Edinburgh Military Tattoo and has sung in multiple choral performances with the Royal Melbourne Philharmonic Choir and the Melbourne University Choral Society for which she is the Soprano Section Leader.
-Sarah is the recipient of a choral scholarship with St Patrick’s Cathedral, and The Scots’ Church, Melbourne, and has been a soloist in multiple concerts with the Glen Iris City Choir and the Leading Dramatic Society.
+Early in 2016, Sarah performed in the Royal Edinburgh Military Tattoo and has sung in multiple performances with the Royal Melbourne Philharmonic Choir and the Melbourne University Choral Society for which she is the Soprano Section Leader.
+Sarah is the recipient of choral scholarships with St Patrick’s Cathedral, and The Scots’ Church, Melbourne, and has been a soloist in multiple concerts with the Glen Iris City Choir and the Leading Dramatic Society.

 Late in 2016 Sarah performed in the Southern hemisphere premiere of Marc-Antoine Charpentier’s La Descent d’Orphee aux Enfers at the Melbourne Conservatorium of Music.
 Early in 2017, Sarah sang the role of Sabrina in an enactment of Milton’s 1634 court masque Comus.